ancahy/amianto/README.md

 This tool emerges as a complement to an academic project.

 It is in a beta phase.
 The idea behind the project is to review the code and add new options until a stable version can be released.

+For usage help make use of -h.

+# Installation

+pip install asterisk.ami

+pip install tqdm